adrianzevenster/TimeSeries_AnomalyAnalysis/README.md

-# TimeSeries_Anomalies
+# Time Series Anomolies Dections

+The presented tasks aim to identify an anomaly detection mechanism on time series data.
+Should there be a sudden or drastic fluctuation from expected statistical measures, these values should be predicted (or flagged) as potential issues which require action or investigation.

-Step 1: Data Formating & Cleaning
+Step 1: Data Formating, Cleaning and Exploration
+-> Testing and Training dataset data cleaning and formatting --> Addressing NaN values in Class labels
+--> Timestamp conversions

+-> Visualization
+--> Graphing <timestamp> and <eventTime> data
+--> Overlaying Class column labels on train & test data

-Step 2: Data Exploration
+Step 2:

 Step 3:

+Findings.